bxparks/AceTime/USER_GUIDE.md

 ### OffsetDateTime

-An `OffsetDateTime` is an object that can represent a date&time which is offset from the UTC time zone by a fixed amount.
+An `OffsetDateTime` is an object that can represent a `LocalDateTime` which is offset from the UTC time zone by a fixed amount.
 Internally the `OffsetDateTime` is a aggregation of `LocalDateTime` and `TimeOffset`.
+Use this class for creating and writing timestamps for events which are destined for logging for example.
+This class does not know about Daylight Saving Time transitions.

 ```C++
 namespace ace_time {